-Create a photo collage of some of your different types of posts (ex: product, weekly theme, employee, and company culture photos) and ask your followers which ones they like the best.
-Inquire as to whether there are any other series of photos they’d like to see on your Instagram page and listen to their feedback.
+Create a photo collage of gallery post of some of your different types of posts (ex: product, weekly theme, employee, and company culture photos) and ask your followers which ones they like the best.
+Inquire as to whether there are any other series of photos they’d like to see on your Instagram page, then listen to and apply their feedback.

 Use Instagram as a place where your small business announces new offices, products, or other company updates in a fun, lively manner.
 Your followers will feel special to be some of the first to hear the news, more in the loop, and therefore closer to your company.

 21. Be Accurate and Correct Mistakes